AndreaFernandezArmendariz/commerce-merchant-services.en/help/store-fulfillment/guide-overview.md

 ---
 # [!DNL Store Fulfillment] Guide overview

-This guide is intended for administrators of Adobe Commerce and Magento Open Source.
+This guide is intended for administrators of Adobe Commerce.
 It includes detailed information about installation and onboarding of [!DNL Store Fulfillment by Walmart Technologies], as well as configuration and management of the services.
 It assumes a basic understanding of the core Commerce configuration and functionality.

 [!DNL Store Fulfillment] has two areas for Commerce administrators: